VLDRospuskov/epamejc2020/README.md

 ## [My Annotation.]

 <dl>
  <dt>-Create your own annotation with parameters name and age.
 Attach it to class constructor.
-Use reflection to initialize class fileds y annotation fields.</dt>
+Use reflection to initialize class fileds by annotation fields.</dt>
 </dl>

 ## [Work with files.]

 <dl>
- <dt>-Create two methods wich copies a files.
+ <dt>-Create two methods wich copies a file.
 Frist, just FileReader.
 Second, with BufferedReader.
 Measure the execution time of both methods.</dt>
 </dl>

 ## [Java 8]